 adb wait-for-device

-This program tells ADB that it has to wait and keep the connection on hold until the next command is issued.
+This program tells ADB to wait and keep the connection on hold until the next command is issued.

 That’s all for now.
 ADB Shell commands are more useful than the commands mentioned above.
 Don’t forget to check them out.